Before assuming that you aren't rich, understand what "rich" means

 This graph helps us to visualize how powerful investments can be.

-Lastly, getting rich is about action, not just talk.
-It is easy to take a look at someone's success and assume they just got lucky.
+But pursuing those methods above alone won’t completely set you financially free.
+Getting rich is about action, not just talk.
+It is easy to take a look at someone’s success and assume they just got lucky.
 Or fell into wealth.
-Or believe that unless you have the exact same access to everything they have, you probably won't ever get rich.
+Or believe that unless you have the exact same access to everything they have, you probably won’t ever get rich.

 That mindset is a fool’s game, and if you believe that, then you’re right: you won’t ever get rich.
 Count on it.